Plasma rotation driven by lasers with zero angular momentum: Conclusions

 \section{Conclusions}

-In conclusion, we have demonstrated that plasma electrons can acquire substantial angular momentum via canonical momentum conservation, driven by a high-intensity azimuthally polarized laser pulse undergoing local pump depletion in underdense plasma.
+In conclusion, we demonstrated that plasma electrons and ions can acquire substantial angular momentum via canonical momentum conservation, driven by a high-intensity azimuthally polarized laser pulse undergoing local pump depletion in underdense plasma.
 Through a combination of analytical considerations and particle-in-cell simulations, we explored the mechanism of transverse momentum gain of electrons in one-dimensional scenarios and extended our analysis to three dimensions, obtaining consistent results.
-This mechanism relied on local pump depletion of the laser pulse, which facilitated the development of a long-wavelength offset in the vector potential trailing the pulse.
-This offset enabled the rotation of the wakefield's sheath currents and the self-injected electrons.
-The highest-energy electrons exhibited angular momentum with a small spread and underwent characteristic oscillations linked to the erosion of the laser pulse front.
-Furthermore, we demonstrated the controllability of angular and transverse momentum gain under local pump depletion by varying key laser parameters, including the initial phase, laser-to-plasma frequency ratio, and polarization.
+This mechanism relies on local pump depletion of the laser pulse, which facilitates the development of a long-wavelength offset in the vector potential trailing the pulse.
+This offset enables the rotation of the wakefield's sheath currents and the self-injected electrons.
+The highest-energy electrons exhibit angular momentum with a small spread and undergo characteristic oscillations linked to the erosion of the laser pulse front.
+We found that the angular momentum gained by the electrons is compensated by that of the ions and the combined fields of the laser and the nonlinear plasma wave.
+Finally, we highlighted the controllability of angular and transverse momentum gain under local pump depletion by varying key laser parameters, including the initial phase, laser-to-plasma frequency ratio, and polarization.
+A more systematic parametric study, including variations in laser pulse shape and intensity and electron density, would help further characterize the robustness and scaling of this mechanism regarding potential experimental realization, and is left for future work.

-Future work will aim to test the limits of this scheme, explore exotic laser polarizations, investigate radiation emitted by high-energy electrons, and incorporate ionization effects.
-Finally, the presented mechanism potentially impacts setups involving lasers with angular momentum such as circularly polarized Gaussian and Laguerre-Gaussian beams, which merits further dedicated investigation.
+Future work will also aim to test the limits of this scheme, explore exotic laser polarizations, investigate radiation emitted by high-energy electrons, and incorporate ionization effects.
+Finally, the presented mechanism potentially impacts setups involving lasers with angular momentum, such as circularly polarized Gaussian and Laguerre-Gaussian beams, which merits further investigation.